 Always (we repeat, always) keep your operating system up to date.
 Botnets love nothing better than taking advantage of unpatched vulnerabilities – capitalizing on these is exactly how they can easily spread from one device on a network to another.

 4. Use anti-malware software that protects you against trojans

 Getting cybersecurity software is the best way to avoid and eliminate botnets.
 But how do you select a good antivirus?
 Here’s a checklist:

 - Reliable anti-malware software should check all newly downloaded files to ensure you’re not a botnet victim

 - Well-designed cybersecurity software runs regular checks on the system and detects previously unknown threats

 - Good anti-malware protection has to be user-friendly and simple to install.
 In other words, you shouldn’t need professional assistance to install and configure it

 - The best cybersecurity solutions have a broad array of functions and come with additional features like a VPN or ad blocker

 And it just so happens that Clario can boast all of these!
 An easy and trustworthy solution with a built-in VPN and 24/7 support, Clario offers all-in-one protection for numerous devices.
-Install Clario now and take advantage of its free 7-day trial.
+Install Clario now and start using it today.